 Devil's Hole Ranch is a remarkable place nestled in the hills and deep valleys of Wisconsin's Driftless region.
 Forested hillsides, cold-water trout streams, prairie remnants, wetlands, and grasslands provide abundant habitat for wildflowers and wildlife.

 This is our home, and we'd like to share it with you.

 Jeff "Doc" Menn is a descendant of German immigrants who first settled in the valley south of the Village of Norwalk in the 1850's.
-His great-great grandma, Ana Margarita, named the Ranch when she got lost on the Ranch while bringing home the cows for milking.
+His great-great grandma, Anna Margaretha, named the ranch when she got lost on the ranch while bringing home the cows for milking.
 When rescued, she exclaimed, in German, that it was a terrible "Devil's Hollow" out there.
 The name obviously stuck!
-In more recent years, the Ranch was run by Docs grandparents, Ben and Tony Menn, followed by his parents, Jake and Katherine Menn (Big Jake and Mama Kitty).
-Doc and Paula Menn took over the Ranch in the early 1970's.
-Thanks to Jake, Katherine, Doc, and Paula, the Ranch has grown significantly, in terms of land and livestock.
-In 2012, Doc and Paula partnered with their son-in-law and daughter, Gabriel and Aurora Slattery, which included Gabriel and Aurora taking full responsibilty for the Ranch's daily operations.
+In more recent years, the Devil’s Hole Ranch was run by Doc’s grandparents, Ben and Tony Menn, followed by his parents, Jake and Katherine Menn (Big Jake and Mama Kitty).
+Doc and Paula Menn took over the ranch in the early 1970's.
+Thanks to Jake, Katherine, Doc, and Paula, the ranch has grown significantly, in terms of land and livestock.
+In 2012, Doc and Paula partnered with their son-in-law and daughter, Gabriel and Aurora Slattery, who then took full responsibility for the ranch's daily operations.